Massive blast at military explosives plant in Tennessee leaves multiple people dead, several ‘unaccounted for’

 “I thought the house had collapsed with me inside of it,” Gentry Stover told The Associated Press by phone.
 “I live very close to Accurate and I realized about 30 seconds after I woke up that it had to have been that.”

-Accurate Energetic Systems specializes in making military explosives, according to the Humphreys County Sheriff’s Office.
+Accurate Energetic Systems, LLC, specializes in making military explosives, according to the Humphreys County Sheriff’s Office.

 The company’s Facebook page says it manufactures “various high explosive compositions and specialty products for the U.S. DoD and U.S. Industrial markets.”